Fugoes/fugoes.github.io/_posts/2018-11-16-LUKS-Encrypted-Root-with-GPG-Smartcard.md

 title: "LUKS Encrypted Root with GPG Smartcard"
 date: 2018-11-16 15:28:47 +0800
 ---

 # Update: 2019/06/22

 After upgrade to Debian 10 with `gpg 2.2`, the script is broken.
-One possible workaround is avoiding the use of `pinentry`, which could be achieved by altering the content of the `/etc/luks_gpg/decrypt.sh` to
+One possible workaround is avoiding the use of `pinentry-curses`, which could be achieved by altering the content of the `/etc/luks_gpg/decrypt.sh` to
 ```bash
  #!/bin/sh
 UUID=`basename $0`